API Key Security: Best Practices for Developers

 Client-Side Exposure

 API keys embedded in frontend JavaScript are visible to anyone who inspects the page source.
 Keys that grant write access or access to sensitive data must never be used in client-side code.
+An exposed key can serve as a backdoor into your system for attackers.

 Best Practices for Secure Key Management